Procedural Generation of 3D Maps with Snappable Meshes: Background

 Generate Worlds \cite{dykeman2019introducing} is a commercial tool for creating 3D maps from user-provided voxel tiles or blocks.
-It uses a very simple premise: two blocks are only adjacently placed if they have the same color in all the places where they touch.
+It uses a very simple premise: two blocks are only adjacently placed if they have the same color in all the places where they touch, in a similar fashion to Wang tiles \cite{wang1961proving}, often used for image and texture generation \cite{cohen2003wang,lagae2009wang}.
 If the user carefully designs these blocks, the method is able to generate varied and interesting content, from dungeons to landscapes.
-Generate Worlds is based on a previously proposed open-source tool \cite{dykeman2017procedural}, and essentially solves the constraint satisfaction problem of correctly tiling blocks according to their colors.
+Generate Worlds builds on a previously proposed open-source tool \cite{dykeman2017procedural}, and essentially solves the constraint satisfaction problem of correctly tiling blocks according to their colors.
+The Wave Function Collapse (WFC) family of algorithms, initially proposed by Maxim Gumin \cite{gumin2016wfc}, takes these ideas further, requiring only one input example (e.g., an image) and a rule to decompose it into blocks (e.g., tiles).
+For the purpose of image, map and level generation, WFC works essentially on a grid, although it has been shown to handle graph representations for more specific generation tasks, such as node placement in navigation meshes \cite{kim2019automatic}.
+Nonetheless, gridless map generation has yet to be demonstrated.
+WFC has been gaining momentum among game developers, and was recently analyzed and formalized by Karth and Smith \cite{karth2021wavefunctioncollapse}, which also look into several of the technique's uses and extensions since its inception.
+A recent tool, Tessera \cite{newgas2021tessera}, addresses several common issues with the original WFC implementation, allowing users to experiment with the technique and several of its extensions within the Unity game engine.